EvansWinner/Piltdown/README.md

 For most of the types of plot, you will specify your data set, (typically a list, list of tuples, dict, etc.).
-Generating this from a datafrane or other form is your problem-- Tweeviz just generates strings.
+Generating this from a datafrane or other form is your problem-- Piltdown just generates strings.
 That's all.
 There are a million utilities that could be included to post your string to Twitter for you, or to do other Unicode tricks, like bold or italics, but at least for the moment
-Tweeviz wants to do one thing and do it (tollerably) well: generate strings that work as data viz in the space of a tweet.
+Piltdown wants to do one thing and do it (tollerably) well: generate strings that work as data viz in the space of a tweet.
 That means generally just the graphic elements and sometimes axis labels.
 Titles and keys are mostly your problem.
-But the idea is that all you have to do is concatenate any string you want with the output of your Tweeviz graph, and thereby do we identify Bob as your parent's brother.
+But the idea is that all you have to do is concatenate any string you want with the output of your Piltdown graph, and thus becometh Robert your parent's brother.

 # The Plots

 For each of the entries below, we assume you have already done something like

-> from tweeviz import bar
+> from piltdown import bar

 -- for example if you are using the bar() function to create a bar chart.